backups-obsidian/backup-obsidian-2/100 study-notes/108 Python/Python - Pytest.md

 - Just running `pytest` will execute all the tests.
 	- Executing a specific test file: `pytest tests/test_specific.py`
 	- Executing a specific function in a test file: `pytest tests/test_specific.py::function_name`

+- **Commands**:
 	- Running in verbose mode `pytest -v`
+	- If you have a lot of tests to run and want less output `pytest -q`
+	- Show actual values of local variables in the traceback `pytest -l`

 - By default pytest only prints something when the tests fail.
 	- But if we want pytest to print something then we use `pytest -s`